Pierre Surirey de Saint-Remy

 Pierre Surirey de Saint-Remy (1645–1716) was a French general.

+Career

 He followed a military career and from 1670 in the Royal Corps of Artillery.
 Provincial Commissioner of Artillery in 1692, he is the author of Mémoires d'artillerie, published for the first time in 1697.

 He was named a lieutenant of the Grand maître de l'artillerie de France in 1703 and was a maréchal de camp.

 He married Marie-Madeleine Hénault, the aunt of Charles-Jean-François Hénault, in 1672.